MetaMask/rpc-cap/README.md

 A module for managing basic [capability-based security](https://en.wikipedia.org/wiki/Capability-based_security) over a [JSON-RPC API](https://www.jsonrpc.org/) as a middleware function for [json-rpc-engine](https://www.npmjs.com/package/json-rpc-engine).

-For an intro to capability based security and why it makes sense, [I recommend this video](https://www.youtube.com/watch?v=2H-Azm8tM24).
+For an intro to capability based security and why it makes sense, [we recommend this video](https://www.youtube.com/watch?v=2H-Azm8tM24).

-Currently is an MVP capabilities system, with a certain usage assumption:
+This is an MVP capabilities system, with certain usage assumptions:

 The consuming context is able to provide a `domain` to the middleware that is pre-authenticated.
 The library does not handle authentication, and trusts the `domain` parameter to the `providerMiddlewareFunction` is accurate and has been verified.
 (This was made initially as an MVP for proposing a simple capabilities system around [the MetaMask provider API](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider)).